Brilliant Ways to Upcycle Your Old Baby Crib

 Difficulty Level: Beginner-Intermediate | Time Required: 3-4 hours

-Remove the front railing, add hinges to the mattress base, and create a charming storage bench that hides toys, linens, or seasonal items while providing extra seating.
-This is one of the most practical baby crib repurposing ideas.
+Remove the front railing and attach hinges to the mattress support base so it lifts open.
+Add a cushioned top, and you have a storage bench that hides toys, extra linens, or seasonal items while providing practical seating.

 Step-by-Step Overview: